makehumancommunity/community-plugins-makeskin/docs/keys/displacementmapTexture.md

 In practise, the displacementmap looks and works exactly as a bumpmap: White is up and black is down.

+Note that combining real displacement with normal or bump maps might produce strange side effects in blender.

 ## Example

     displacementmapTexture mycharacter_displace.png